mk12/sicp/notes/lecture.md

 ### Don't repeat yourself

 - So far Lisp might just seem like a different language with funny syntax.
 It's time to shatter that illusion.
-- We are already familiar with creating recursive procedures that, for example, calculate the sum of integers from $A$ to $B$.
+- We are familiar with creating recursive procedures that, for example, calculate the sum of integers from `a` to `b`.
-- What about the sum of the squares of the integers from $A$ to $B$?
+- What about the sum of the squares of the integers from `a` to `b`?
 That's almost the same program!
 We don't like repetition.

 > Now, wherever you see yourself writing the same thing down more than once, there's something wrong, and you shouldn't be doing it.
 And the reason is not because it's a waste of time to write something down more than once.
 It's because there's some idea here ... whenever trying to make complicated systems and understand them, it's crucial to divide the things up into as many pieces as I can, each of which I understand separately. [@2a.p2]